Localization Uncertainty Estimation for Anchor-Free Object Detection: Experiments

 \section{Experiments}

 \textbf{Experimental setup.} In this section, we evaluate the effectiveness of UADet on the challenging COCO~\cite{lin2014microsoft} dataset which has 80 object categories.
 We use COCO \texttt{train2017} set for training and \texttt{val2017} set for ablation studies.
 Final results are evaluated on \texttt{test-dev2017} in the evaluation server for comparison with state-of-the-art.
 Since FCOS~\cite{Tian_2019_ICCV} without centerness is our baseline, we use the default hyper-parameters of FCOS.
-We train UADet by stochastic gradient descent algorithm with mini-batchs of size 16 and initial learning rate is 0.01.
+We train UADet by stochastic gradient descent algorithm with a mini-batch of size 16 and the initial learning rate is 0.01.
 For the ablation study, we use ResNet-50 backbone with ImageNet pre-trained weights and $1\times$ schedule~\cite{He_2019_ICCV} without multi-scale training.
 For comparison with state-of-the-art methods, we adopt $2\times$ schedule with multi-scale augmentation where the shorter image side is randomly sampled from [640, 800] pixels.
+We implement the proposed UAD based on \texttt{Detectron2}~\cite{Detectron2018}.